canaknesil/universal-template-engine/LANGUAGE_SUPPORT.md

-To add support for a new language, all that needs to be done is to create a new directory, named by the new language, under `language-support`, and put the following files in it:
+To add support for a new language, all that needs to be done is to create a new directory, named by the new language, under `language-support`, and put the following files in it (all the files must exist even if they are empty):

 * **run-script-file.sh**: Contains the command to run a script file with the new language.
 It should take only one argument that is the